MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-customers.md

 The following are requirements for exporting a customer:

 * The customer must have a valid email address.
-* When exporting customers with addresses that include provinces/states, make sure that **ISO Code** is filled in for countries/regions.|
 * When a country/region is selected on the customer card, make sure that **ISO Code** is specified.
 For local customers with a blank country/region, Shopify Connector uses the country/region specified on the **Company Information** page.
+That is especailly important when exporting customers with addresses that include provinces/states.
 * If the customer has a phone number, the number must be unique because Shopify won't accept a second customer with the same phone number.
-* If the customer has a phone number, it must be in the E.164 format.
+The phone number must be in the E.164 format.
 Different formats are supported if they represent a number that can be dialed from anywhere in the world.
 The following formats are valid:

   * xxxxxxxxxx
   * +xxxxxxxxxxx